-- Karen Homan, Associate Director of Medicines Optimisation (Role: Project Lead) - Katie Smith, Director of Clinical Quality (Role: Evidence Review) - Kevan Wind, Non-Executive Director and Chair of Primary Care Rebates (Role: Chair) - Kirsty Shadbolt, Project Manager (Role: Project Manager)
+- Karen Homan, Associate Director of Medicines Optimisation (Role: Project Lead) - Katie Smith, Director of Clinical Quality (Role: Evidence Review) - Kevan Wind, Non-Executive Director and Chair of Primary Care Rebates (Role: Chair) - Kirsty Shadbolt, Senior Project Manager (Role: Project Manager) - Vicky Gibson, Senior Pharmacist Clinical Quality (Role: Evidence Review)

-Within both the traditional PISGRB meeting and virtual assessment routes, the delivery team will provide the scheme details and supporting information to the subscriber representative group in order to facilitate the assessment process.
-In order for any assessments to be quorate, 5 representatives will be required to consider the scheme and be involved in assessments.
+Within both the traditional PISGRB assessment meeting and fast track virtual assessment routes, the delivery team will provide the scheme details and supporting information to the subscriber representative group in order to facilitate the assessment process.
+In order for any assessments to be quorate, five representatives will be required to consider the scheme and be involved in assessments.
 For each assessment, any conflicts of interest will be declared and where conflicts exist for that scheme, the representative will abstain from participating in the assessment.
 Together the delivery team and subscriber representatives will form the PISGRB.
 For further information around the group terms of reference please see Appendix F.

-Process Stages and Timescales
+Process stages and timescales

-Following the introduction of the PISGRB Standard Terms, and associated fast track process, the stages, timescales and available options for companies will vary.
-In the details below we will outline each stage with some key points that companies should consider:
+The stages, timescales and available options for companies vary depending on whether the PISGRB standard terms, and associated fast track process are used, or the company choose to submit their own bespoke scheme.
+In the details below we will outline each stage with some key points that companies should consider.

 Stage 1.
-Submission Stage
+Submission stage

-During this stage companies will need to decide what contract they're looking to submit, and then formally submit it to the PISGRB Project Manager via e-mail at help@prescqipp.info.
+During this stage companies will need to decide what contract they're looking to submit, and then formally submit it to the PISGRB Project Manager via e-mail at rebates@prescqipp.info.
 Should you have any questions that you would like to address please feel free to send these beforehand, however, we will not accept requests for meetings by companies seeking support on composing schemes.
 Please note that under no circumstances will any members of the PISGRB agree to sign any confidentiality or non-disclosure agreements, as it impedes PrescQIPP's ability to process the scheme.
 This is non-negotiable.

-Companies will have the option to submit their own bespoke scheme, or a scheme adhering to the PISGRB Standard Terms.
-Whilst we are willing to accept both formats, use of the standard terms has resulted in less PISGRB Assessment meetings being organised, and depending on the submission date, bespoke schemes may take 4-5 months to complete the process.
+Companies will have the option to submit their own bespoke scheme, or a scheme adhering to the PISGRB standard terms.
+Whilst we are willing to accept both formats, use of the standard terms has resulted in less PISGRB assessment meetings being organised, and depending on the submission date, bespoke schemes may take 4-5 months to complete the process.